Leveraging Machine Learning for High-Dimensional Option Pricing within the Uncertain Volatility Model: Introduction

 \section{Introduction}

 The Uncertain Volatility Model represents a significant advancement in financial modeling, specifically for the pricing and hedging of derivative securities in markets characterized by uncertain volatility.
-Developed initially by Avellaneda et al. \cite{avellaneda1995pricing}, the UVM addresses the limitations of traditional models like the Black-Scholes, which assume constant volatility over the life of an option.
+Developed initially by \cite{avellaneda1995pricing}, the UVM addresses the limitations of traditional models like the Black-Scholes, which assume constant volatility over the life of an option.
 Instead, the UVM assumes that volatility fluctuates within a known range, providing a more realistic framework for financial markets where volatility is inherently unpredictable.

-The core idea of the UVM is to set upper and lower bounds on volatility, denoted as $\sigma^{\min}$ and $\sigma^{\max}$.
+The core idea of the UVM is to set lower and upper bounds on volatility, denoted as $\sigma^{\min}$ and $\sigma^{\max}$.
 These bounds can be inferred from historical data or extreme values of implied volatilities from liquid options.
 The model uses these bounds to establish a confidence interval within which the future volatility is expected to lie.
-This approach acknowledges the inherent uncertainty in predicting future volatility and provides a robust framework for pricing options under this uncertainty \cite{avellaneda1995pricing,martini2008uncertain}.
+This approach acknowledges the inherent uncertainty in predicting future volatility and provides a robust framework for pricing options under this uncertainty, as discussed in \cite{avellaneda1995pricing} and \cite{martini2008uncertain}.

-One of the seminal contributions of Avellaneda et al. \cite{avellaneda1995pricing} was the derivation of the Black-Scholes-Barenblatt (BSB) equation, a non-linear partial differential equation (PDE) that extends the classical Black-Scholes equation by incorporating the variable volatility bounds.
+One of the seminal contributions of \cite{avellaneda1995pricing} was the derivation of the Black-Scholes-Barenblatt (BSB) equation, a non-linear partial differential equation (PDE) that extends the classical Black-Scholes equation by incorporating the variable volatility bounds.
 This PDE dynamically selects the \textquotedbl pricing\textquotedbl{} volatility from the two extreme values based on the convexity of the value function.
 For instance, if the second derivative (Gamma) of the option price is positive, the model uses $\sigma^{\max}$, otherwise, it uses $\sigma^{\min}$.

 The UVM framework is particularly effective for superhedging strategies, where traders aim to hedge against the worst-case scenarios of volatility.
 By ensuring that the option pricing incorporates the highest potential volatility, traders can guarantee non-negative profit and loss outcomes even when actual realized volatility deviates significantly from the expected values.
-This is especially useful in markets with high volatility or during periods of market stress, as pointed out by Martini and Jacquier \cite{martini2008uncertain}.
+This is especially useful in markets with high volatility or during periods of market stress, as pointed out in \cite{martini2008uncertain}.